MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-overview.md

 Azure Data Explorer is a distributed computing platform and can have two to many nodes depending on scale, and node role type.
 At provision time, select availability zones to distribute the node deployment, across zones for maximum intra-region resiliency.
 An availability zone failure won't result in a complete outage.
 You'll, however, experience performance degradation until recovery of the zone.

 > [!Note]
-> Availability zone selection (or not) is only supported at the time of provision.
+> Availability zone selection is only supported at the time of provision.

 ### Leader-Follower cluster configuration